2005 Annual Report

 I feel truly blessed that I found a place with people as loving and caring as everyone at FieldHaven.

 In Special Recognition

 In special recognition of volunteers who contributed more than 500 hours of their time in 2005:

 - Jen Rosenbrook

 - Bruce Valencia

-Home for the Holidays – Iams Excellence of Execution Award and Grant
+Home 4 the Holidays – Iams Excellence of Execution Award and Grant

 Glide Family Foundation Grant

-The Glide Family Foundation awards funds for construction or equipment and favors organizations that provide animal welfare services.
-As the organization expanded services and hired its first part-time employee to act as a Volunteer Coordinator, there was a need to acquire equipment for the incumbent to carry out the administrative duties assigned to this position; therefore, the grant funded the purchase of a projector to aide in creating professionally prepared presentations.
-Also, the grant funds purchased traps and carriers used in transporting felines for spay or neuter surgeries.
+The Glide Family Foundation awards funds for construction and/or equipment and favors organizations that provide animal welfare services.
+As FieldHaven expanded services and hired its first part-time employee to act as volunteer coordinator, there was a need to acquire equipment for the incumbent to carry out the administrative duties assigned to the position; therefore, the grant-funded the purchase of a projector to aid in creating professionally prepared presentations.
+The funds also allowed for the purchase of traps and carriers used in the transportation of felines for spay/neuter surgeries.